AzaniaHH/Tortillas-Project/README.md

 Analysis will be on:

--Pricing trends around holidays/non-holidays -Inflation
+- Pricing trends around holidays/non-holidays
+- Inflation
--Any spikes around COVID-19 timeframe?
+- Any spikes around COVID-19 timeframe?
--Cost of tortillas in certain cities/states
+- Cost of tortillas in certain cities/states